AUDIE CORNISH, HOST:

 CORNISH: So what happens next?

-BYLINE: Well, the cardinals will have their first formal meeting Monday.
+POGGIOLI: Well, the cardinals will have their first formal meeting Monday.
 We should learn the date of the start of the conclave shortly after that.
-Benedict made some last minute rules changes that allow the cardinals to move up the conclave, but not all the cardinals want to shorten the period of consultations.
+Benedict made some last-minute rules changes that allow the cardinals to move up the conclave, but not all the cardinals want to shorten the period of consultations.

 Here, at the headquarters of the Catholic Church, there's a real big identity crisis.
 And the cardinals are going to have to choose which way to go - whether to continue an inward looking conservative path or to open up to the broader world of the faithful and introduce more collegiality, as had been indicated by the reforms of the Second Vatican Council 50 years ago.

-CORNISH: As NPR's Sylvia Poggioli, speaking with us from Rome about the Pope's last day on the job.
+CORNISH: That's NPR's Sylvia Poggioli, speaking with us from Rome about the Pope's last day on the job.
 Sylvia, thank you.